sampreetklair/sampreetklair/README.md

 - 👋 Hi, I’m @sampreetklair
 - 👀 I’m interested in Computers and Programming
 - 🌱 I’m currently learning Coding different frameworks and Data Science
-- 💞️ I’m looking to collaborate on Frontend, Backend and Data
+- 💞️ I’m looking to collaborate on Frontend, Backend and Data Analysis
 - 📫 How to reach me? @sampreetklair everywhere

 <!---